lz1oceani/pointcloud_rl/README.md

 For the pytorch installation, you can change the cudatoolkit version to comply with the CUDA version of your machine.

-## Tasks / Environments

-DM Control environment names follow this format: `dmc_{domain_name}_{task_name}-v0`.
-We support all DM Control environments.
-Specifically,

-- dmc_cheetah_run-v0
-- dmc_walker_walk-v0
-- dmc_cartpole_swingup-v0
-- dmc_reacher_easy-v0
-- dmc_finger_spin-v0
-- dmc_ball_in_cup_catch-v0

-ManiSkill environment names follow this format: `{task_name}_[{obj_number} | train]-v0`.
-The environments used in our experiments are:

-- Environments without object variations:
-    - OpenCabinetDoor_1000-v0
-    - OpenCabinetDrawer_1000-v0
-    - PushChair_3001-v0
-    - MoveBucket_4000-v0
-- Environments with object variations:
-    - OpenCabinetDoor_train-v0
-    - OpenCabinetDrawer_train-v0
-    - PushChair_train-v0
-    - MoveBucket_train-v0

-## Algorithms and Networks
-Location of algorithm implementations:

-- SAC:
-`./pyrl_code_release_v1/pyrl/methods/mfrl/sac.py`
-- DrQ:
-`./pyrl_code_release_v1/pyrl/methods/mfrl/drq.py`

-Location of network implementations:

-- CNN: `./pyrl_code_release_v1/pyrl/networks/backbones/cnn.py`
-- PointNet: `./pyrl_code_release_v1/pyrl/networks/backbones/pointnet.py`
-- SparseConvNet: `./pyrl_code_release_v1/pyrl/networks/backbones/sp_resnet.py`

-## Config files
-Config files are located in the `configs/mfrl` directory, and are divided by algorithms (sac, drq) and environment domains (dmc or maniskill).
-Names of config file follow the format `network_type[_augmentation].py`.
-The `network_type` can be `cnn` for CNN, `pn` for PointNet, and `sparse_conv` for SparseConvNet.
-For DrQ configuration files, the `[augmentation]` can be `shift`, `rot`, `jitter`, `colorjitter`, or`dropout`.
-PointNet can use all augmentations, while CNN can only use the `shift` augmentation.

-If a configuration file contains the suffix `motivating`, they are for the motivating example we provided in our experiments and does not belong to the DM Control environments.

-For example, the configuration file for running SAC on the `walker_walk` environment with rgb or rgbd observation mode is `./configs/mfrl/sac/dm_control/cnn.py`.
-The configuration file for running DrQ on the MoveBucket_4000-v0 environment with point cloud observation mode and jitter augmentation is `./configs/mfrl/drq/maniskill/pn_jitter.py`.

 ## Experiment Running instructions
 We used random seeds 1000, 2000, 3000 in our experiments.
 This can be altered using the `--seed` flag.